SwiftUIX/SwiftUIX/README.md

 - [**Pagination**](https://github.com/SwiftUIX/SwiftUIX/wiki/Pagination)
 - [**Text**](https://github.com/SwiftUIX/SwiftUIX/wiki/Text)
 - [**Utilities**](https://github.com/SwiftUIX/SwiftUIX/wiki/Utilities)

-All documentation is hosted [on the project wiki here](https://github.com/SwiftUIX/SwiftUIX/wiki).
-Documentation is a currently a **work-in-progress**.
-Volunteers needed!

-# Why

-The goal of this project is to **complement** the SwiftUI standard library, offering hundreds of extensions and views that empower you, the developer, to build applications with the ease promised by the revolution that is SwiftUI.

-This project is also **by far** the most complete port of missing UIKit/AppKit functionality, striving it to deliver in most Apple-like fashion possible.

 | UIKit                                   | SwiftUI      | SwiftUIX                                      |
 | --------------------------------------- | ------------ | --------------------------------------------- |